ldeo-glaciology/Melt21CenturyTrusel/README.md

 Advantage: boots up much faster

-Disadvantage: you need to open a terminal in the binder and install nc-time-axis with `nc-time-axis`
+Disadvantage: you need to open a terminal in the binder and install nc-time-axis with `conda install nc-time-axis`